smythp/sigstore-docs-replatform/content/en/docs/cosign/kms_support.md

 ---
-title: "KMS Support"
+category: Cosign
-category: "Cosign"
+title: KMS Support
-position: 119
+weight: 119
 ---

 This page contains detailed instructions on how to configure `cosign` to work with KMS providers.